cimnemadrid/SOLDIER/README.md

 ## Installation and Launch Guide

 SOLDIER operates like any R-Shiny application.
-To run it on a local machine, these steps shall be followed:
+Some users may prefer to clone the repository to have access to the source code for modification and further exploration, while others may simply want to run the application without cloning it.
+Below are instructions to run SOLDIER on a local machine for both approaches:

+### Cloning the Repository

 1. **Clone the Repository:**